Primary Navigation Mobile

 What models and trims are available?

-You can have any motor you like with the Cross Turismo, from the base rear-wheel drive Taycan, up through the highly recommendable twin-motor 4S, sportier GTS, rapid Turbo or downright bonkers Turbo S.
+You can have almost any motor you like with the Sport Turismo, from the base-spec rear-wheel drive Taycan, up through the highly recommendable twin-motor 4S, sportier GTS, rapid Turbo or downright bonkers Turbo S. The only powertrain you can’t spec is Porsche’s insane 1,034hp Turbo GT trim, but we think that’s bordering on excessive anyway.

 Porsche doesn’t really do trim levels, although moving up a model will often add additional equipment.
 Even so, there are a number of useful and desirable items that are only to be found on the options list for all models.
 In other words, you’ll probably spend an extra few thousand pounds over the list price to get all the kit you want.

-Click through to the next page to read our full, expert, verdict on the Porsche Taycan Sport Turismo.
+Click through to the next page for a breakdown of the Porsche Taycan Sport Turismo’s key strengths and weakness.

 Review contents